APImetrics Guides

 If you have a significant set of tests in Postman that you’ve been working with during development but want to move to a more robust system for monitoring your production setup, it can seem daunting to move the entire test configuration over to another product.

-To simplify this, APImetrics now offer two different approaches to having the best of both worlds.
+To simplify this, APIContext now offers two different approaches to having the best of both worlds.

-Option 1, is to import your Postman collection using our importer and then set up the environment.
-The upside here is you will be able to manage the collection within APImetrics and have an easier time of the security handling.
+Option 1 is to import your Postman collection using our importer and then set up the environment.
+The upside here is you will be able to manage the collection within APIContext and have an easier time of the security handling.
 The downside is there is a significant overhead in terms of time.

 Option2, which we developed in conjunction with the team at Postman, is to sync the collection directly to Postman using the Postman API.

-By syncing your Postman collection directly to APImetrics, we can run your entire collection through the APImetrics network and gather stats on the process with almost no work needed on your part.
+By syncing your Postman collection directly to APIContext, we can run your entire collection through the APIContext network and gather stats on the process with almost no work needed on your part.
 If the collection runs in Postman, it will run in the same way through about 40 of our Azure, Google and AWS locations with no additional setup needed on your part.

 READ HOW TO RUN A COLLECTION IN DETAIL